E-Gadi/Proxidize/README.md

 ## 🖼️ Screenshots

-You can find screenshots in the `./screenshots` directory.
+You can find supporting screenshots in the `./screenshots` directory.

 ---